mantidproject/mantid/docs/source/concepts/FittingMinimizers.rst

 would not be compared in a fair manner.
 For all the minimizers compared here the algorithm :ref:`Fit <algm-Fit>` was run using the same initialization or starting points for test every problem, as specified in the test problem definitions.
-No constraints or ties were added.

 Accuracy is measured using the sum of squared fitting errors as metric, or "ChiSquared" as defined in :ref:`Fit